-C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION
+Common Data Set 2004-05 C. FIRST-TIME, FIRST-YEAR (FRESHMAN) ADMISSION

+Applications

-Applications C1.
-First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2003.
+C1.
+First-time, first-year (freshman) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2004.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-Total first-time, first-year (freshman) men who applied Total first-time, first-year (freshman) women who applied Total first-time, first-year (freshman) men who were admitted Total first-time, first-year (freshman) women who were admitted Total full-time, first-time, first-year (freshman) men who enrolled Total part-time, first-time, first-year (freshman) men who enrolled 255 297 Total full-time, first-time, first-year (freshman) women who enrolled Total part-time, first-time, first-year (freshman) women who enrolled 567 C2.
-Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability) Do you have a policy of placing students on a waiting list? ☐ Yes ☒ No If yes, please answer the questions below for fall 2003 admissions: Number of qualified applicants placed on waiting list Number accepting a place on the waiting list Number of wait-listed students admitted Admission Requirements C3.
-High school completion requirement Check the appropriate box to identify your high school completion requirement for degree-seeking entering students: High school diploma is required and GED is accepted High school diploma is required and GED is not accepted High school diploma or equivalent is not required C4.
-Does your institution require or recommend a general college-preparatory program for degree-seeking students? ☐ Require ☐ Recommend ☐ Neither require nor recommend
+C2.
+Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)

+Admission Requirements

+C3.
+High school completion requirement

+Check the appropriate box to identify your high school completion requirement for degree-seeking entering students:

+- High school diploma is required and GED is accepted - High school diploma is required and GED is not accepted - \boxtimes High school diploma or equivalent is not required

+C4.
+Does your institution require or recommend a general college-preparatory program for degree-seeking students?

+- Require - Recommend

+Neither require nor recommend

 C5.
-Distribution of high school units recourse units required and/or recomm year of study or its equivalent).
-If you ended of all or most degre e-seeking students usin ng Carnegie units (o
+Distribution of high school units required and/or recommended.
+Specify the distribution of academic high school course units required and/or recommended of all or most degree-seeking students using Carnegie units (one unit equals one year of study or its equivalent).
+If you use a different system for calculating units, please convert.

-, Units Required Units Recommend

-Total academic units

-English

-Mathematics

-Science

-Of these, units that must be lab

-Foreign language

-Social studies

-History

-Academic electives

-Other (specify)

-Open admission policy as described selective admission for out-of-selective admission to some p other (explain) Health of the degree-seeking (freshman) admiss estate students rograms X occupation and computer s e following academic and ion decisions. ystems nonacademic factors in your first-tim ·

-Very Important Important Considered Not Considered

-Academic

-Secondary school record \boxtimes

-Class rank \vdash X

-Recommendation(s) H 님 \vdash

-Standardized test scores Essay \boxtimes

-Nonacademic

-Interview \boxtimes

-Extracurricular activities \boxtimes

-Talent/ability \bowtie

-Character/personal qualities 닏

-Alumni/ae relation H 님 님 X

-Geographical residence \vdash \vdash \vdash

-State residency Policious affiliation/commitment 님 H H

-Religious affiliation/commitment Minority status \vdash H H

-Volunteer work

-Work experience
+Basis for Selection

+C6.
+Do you have an open admission policy, under which virtually all secondary school graduates or students with GED equivalency diplomas are admitted without regard to academic record, test scores, or other qualifications?
+If so, check which applies:

+Open admission policy as described above for all students

+C7.
+Relative importance of each of the following academic and nonacademic factors in your first-time, first-year, degree-seeking (freshman) admission decisions.